tahaafzal5/the-rust-programming-language/Notes.md

 ### Performance of Code Using Generics
 * Using generic types won’t make your program run any slower than it would with concrete types.
-  * Rust accomplishes this by performing *monomorphization* of the code using generics at compile time.
+  * Rust accomplishes this by performing *monomorphsization* of the code using generics at compile time.
   * Monomorphization is the process of turning generic code into specific code by filling in the concrete types that are used when compiled.
   * E.g. The generic `Option<T>` is replaced with the specific definitions created by the compiler.
 Because Rust compiles generic code into code that specifies the type in each instance, we pay no runtime cost for using generics.